jmryan19/DSC180.io/index.md

 <figcaption><a href="https://support.apple.com/en-us/HT213459">Example of Image Segmentation Used By Apple</a></figcaption>
 </figure>

-Using a segmentation model to

-Fortunately, AiDA Labs provided this work with their anataomical segmentation model.
-All images are run through this model, providing an individual image of the heart and an individual image of the lungs
+Using a segmentated image can help focus a classification model on the important aspects of the image by reducing the noise the model has to look at.
+Fortunately, AiDA Labs provided their anataomical segmentation model.
+All images are run through this model, providing an individual image of just the heart and an individual image of just the lungs.
+Using these focused images could improve model proficiency.

-### The Idea Behind The Work

-Explain the basis of how past paper leads to hypotheses of new work.

-#### The Hypotheses
+### The Hypotheses

-1. Deep learning algorithms trained to infer the presence of pulmonary edema from chest radiographs and BNPP levels rather than radiologist diagnoses will generalize to unseen data with radiologist diagnoses provided by MIMIC-CXR
+1. Deep learning models trained to infer the presence of pulmonary edema from chest XRays and BNPP levels (UCSD Data) rather than radiologist diagnoses will generalize to unseen data with radiologist diagnoses provided by MIMIC-CXR.

 2. A deep learning algorithm that emphasizes anatomic structures will perform better than one that is not informed.
 This will be evaluated by training two algorithms, one provided and tested on lung-and-heart segmentations as additional input channels and one without.